Luka-Babetzki/CV-Model-Comparison/README.md

 ## Features

-- Loads a sample image from the Penn Fudan Pedestrian dataset
+- Loads all images from the Penn Fudan Pedestrian dataset
 - Detects pedestrians using:
   - HoG + SVM (OpenCV)
   - Faster R-CNN (PyTorch/Torchvision)